bytecodealliance/wasmtime/rustc.rst

   less manual effort.

 - Build an optimizer IR without the constraints of fast-debug-build compilation.
-  Cretonne's base IR is focused on Codegen, so a full-strength optimizer would either use an IR layer on top of it (possibly using Cretonne's flexible EntityMap system), or possibly an independent IR that could be translated to/from the base IR.
+  Cranelift's base IR is focused on Codegen, so a full-strength optimizer would either use an IR layer on top of it (possibly using Cranelift's flexible EntityMap system), or possibly an independent IR that could be translated to/from the base IR.
 Either way, this overall architecture would keep the optimizer out of the way of the non-optimizing build path, which keeps that path fast and simple, and gives the